DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Introduction

 \section{Introduction}

 Computational modeling provides an excellent complement to biology research by testing hypotheses, uncovering mechanistic and causal relations, and motivating new experiments, among other uses \cite{brodland2015computational}.
-When examining the self-organization and the emergent behavior of multicellular tissues, there are many different modeling approaches at the modeler's disposal, ranging from the continuum dynamics of ordinary and partial differential equations (ODEs and PDEs, respectively), to agent-based models (ABM) such as cellular automata, cellular Potts, center-based, and vertex models.
+When examining the self-organization and the emergent behavior of multicellular tissues, there are many different modeling approaches at the modeler's disposal, ranging from the continuum dynamics of ordinary and partial differential equations (ODEs and PDEs, respectively), to agent-based models (ABMs) such as cellular automata, cellular Potts, center-based, and vertex models.

 The diversity of the available tools reflects the complexity of the biological processes being studied.
 For example, tumor dynamics are intricately linked with the tumor's micro-environment---necessitating models that can capture this interaction \cite{macklin2016progress}.
-One of the many challenges in the computational modeling of multicellular systems lies in ensuring meaningful comparison and the consistency between the different modeling approaches, assumptions, and subsequent software implementations \cite{fletcher2022sevenchallenges, macklin19keychallenges}.
+One of the many challenges in the computational modeling of multicellular systems lies in ensuring meaningful comparison and fully understanding the consistency between the different modeling approaches, assumptions, and subsequent software implementations \cite{fletcher2022sevenchallenges, macklin19keychallenges}.
+With this paper we aim to contribute to this quest by proposing a mechanistically founded simulation framework which is efficient enough to support simulation-based discovery and also facilitates mathematical model analysis.

 ABMs are useful when modeling heterogeneous populations where the resolution of the individual cell (or other biological agents) is necessary \cite{pleyer23abm_cellular}.
 Because of this, many models and frameworks have been developed and used with this capacity in mind, e.g., Chaste is capable of handling many of the standard ABM types \cite{Chaste}, CompuCell3D supports cellular Potts-type models \cite{CompuCell3D}, and PhysiCell center-based models \cite{PhysiCell}, see also the comparisons of these and other frameworks in \cite{pleyer23abm_cellular}.